CloudLabsAI-Azure/azure-ai-agents-labs/gettingstarted.md

 - **Azure AI Services**: A collection of cloud-based AI services that allow developers and data scientists to build intelligent applications, offering pre-built and customizable APIs and models for tasks like speech, vision, language, and knowledge
 - **Azure Key Vault**: It is a cloud service that securely stores and manages secrets, certificates, and cryptographic keys, allowing authorized users and applications to access them while enhancing security and reducing data breach risks.
 - **LLMs and Embeddings:** Understanding Large Language Models (LLMs), their capabilities, and how embeddings are used for text similarity, search, and knowledge retrieval in AI applications.
+- **Storage Account:** An Azure Storage Account is a cloud resource that provides scalable, secure, and durable storage for data objects like blobs, files, queues, and tables.
+It’s used to store structured and unstructured data.
+You create it in Azure, choose redundancy/replication options, and access data via APIs, SDKs, or portals.

 # Getting Started with the lab